mbrubake/eccv2020-nf_in_cv-tutorial/index.md

-# Normalizing Flows and Invertible Neural Networks in Computer Vision

-*An ECCV 2020 Half-Day Tutorial*

 ### Overview

 This half-day ECCV 2020 tutorial will cover Normalizing Flows and Invertible Neural Networks with a specific focus on applications in computer vision.